memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

 RETURN p;

 ```

-This query will show on the map all of the capital cities that are up to two
+This query will show all of the capital cities on the map that are up to two
 hops away from Madrid.
-Don't worry about exact semantics of this query for now.
+Yout don't have to worry about exact semantics of this
-We have great learning materials for Cypher.
-You can check them out once you are
-done with this tutorial.
-Click **Run query** to run it.
-The result of the query
+query for now, but if you want to find out more, check out the [learning materials](/cypher-manual/) for Cypher.
+Click **Run query** to run the above
-is visible in **Graph results** tab.
+query and see the result in the **Graph results** tab.

 <img src={require('../data/tutorials/getting-started/memgraph-lab-cypher-editor.png').default} className={"imgBorder"}/>